jackapbutler/online-esn/README.md

 The main idea is:

 1. Drive a random, sparsely connected, fixed recurrent neural network with the input signal, thereby inducing in each neuron within this reservoir network a non-linear response signal.
-This combined response generates a high-dimensional representation of the data.

 2. Combine a desired output signal (labels) by a trainable parametric combination of all of these response signals.

+You can see an example workflow for the Ti46 dataset in `example.ipynb`.

 # System
 The below figure outlines an example of classifying columnwise Mnist digits using a single linear output layer.
 This implementation can achieve upwards of 95% on columnwise Mnist when the ESN is combined with a two layer MLP.